Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
                             Path of the project folder.
 If none is given, the current directory is used.
-      --strain_name STRAIN_NAME, -s STRAIN_NAME
+      --output_prefix OUTPUT_PREFIX, -op OUTPUT_PREFIX
-                            Please assign the strain name of the input files.
-It will become the prefix name of output gff file.
+                            Please assign the prefix name of output gff file.
+The filename will be $OUTPUT_PREFIX_merge_features.gff.
       --transcript_file_path TRANSCRIPT_FILE_PATH, -a TRANSCRIPT_FILE_PATH
                             If transcript gff file is provided.
 The parent transcripts ("Parent" in gff attributes) of all